-Overview: About 80 miles from Atlanta, where the Cartecay River and the Ellijay River meet in the lush Appalachian foothills of northern Georgia, quiet Ellijay makes its home.
-This is a rural but growing town, and it is known as the "Apple Capital of Georgia."
+About 80 miles from Atlanta, where the Cartecay River and the Ellijay River meet in the lush Appalachian foothills of North Georgia, quiet Ellijay makes its home.
+This is a rural town, and it is known as the "Apple Capital of Georgia."

 In fact, Ellijay is the leading producer of apples and apple related products in the entire state.
 Every year the town hosts October's Apple Festival, a celebration of all things apple that draws people from around the region.
-Along with apples, Ellijay has a couple of wineries, one with a "tasting barn," several antique shops and a simple, historic downtown.
-Restaurants, box stores and other retailers are located on State Route 515, which runs through town and heads south to Atlanta.
+Along with apples, and a historic downtown, Ellijay has antique shops, eateries, bars, wineries and a "tasting barn" (some people call Ellijay a quaint little drinking town with an antiques problem).
+More restaurants, box stores and other retailers are located on State Route 515, which runs through town and heads south to Atlanta.
 The surrounding hills lend themselves to hiking, biking and camping, drawing locals and tourists alike.
-In the spring, whippoorwills whistle, and in the fall, the leaves burst with breathtaking color.
+In the spring, whip-poor-wills whistle, and in the fall, the leaves burst with breathtaking color.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s and 40s.
 On average, the area receives 60 inches of rain and 3 inches of snow per year.
 The elevation is 1,357 feet above sea level.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 No, but North Georgia Medical Center is accredited by DNV Healthcare.

 Political Leanings: Conservative